History of Kombucha - Part 1

 This whole series on Kombucha history can be shared, but under one condition: the original source (our blog) must be linked!

 While researching for the next part of this series, I came across sources which place the use of the word "Kombucha" as early as 1927.
 Thus I must conclude that the Merriam-Webster dictionary is incorrect with their "1944" statement.

 Please see here.

-Although, I quote G. Frank's book as a source for the 221 B.C. & 414 A.D. stories, the due credit should actually go to Rosina Fasching, as she was the first one to mention those stories in her book "Tea Fungus Kombucha" which was originally published in 1984.
+Although, I quote G. Frank's book as a source for the 221 B.C. and 414 A.D. stories, the due credit should actually go to Rosina Fasching, as she was the first one to mention those stories in her book "Tea Fungus Kombucha", which was originally published in 1984.

 As far as the first story goes, she clearly marks the Reishi mushroom as the "Divine Tsche".